deta/formate/Discovery.md

 Built using **TypeScript** & **SvelteKit**!

-> Currently, the only way to see submissions is to **open Resources tab of the installed app on your Space Canvas!** ⚠️

 ## Features

 - Easy to use: Formate is designed to be user-friendly, so you can create a form with just a few clicks! 🎓